qaul/qaul.net/docs/qaul/rust/rust-build.md

 Please have a look at the client `rust/clients/cli`on how to use it.

-* [qaul-cli](https://github.com/qaul/qaul.net/blob/main/rust/clients/cli/README.md) - a CLI testing application for qaul.net
+* [qaul-cli](https://github.com/qaul/qaul.net/blob/main/rust/clients/cli/README.md) - a CLI testing application for qaul